jspenc72/intrinio-client/README.md

 # intrinio-client
-- Unnoficial SDK for interacting with the intrinio API
+- Unnoficial SDK for interacting with the [Intrinio](http://www.intrinio.com) API
 - The most affordable and flexible financial data on the market.

 ## Quick Start